rajesha2016/UnifiedAutomation/README.md

 # Framework Understanding:

-I have design the framework considering the application stablity and access to web elements and Functionality.
+I have design the framework considering the application stablity and access to web elements and Functionalities.

 I have used Singleton Design Pattern of Java to have one session of WebDriver.
 The implemented class is WebDriverSingleton.java inside "unified.automation.framework.Utility".